seek-oss/sku/docs/docs/static-rendering.md

 ## Supporting React Suspense

-[React Suspense] allows renders to complete asynchronously, waiting for code or data to become available.
+[React Suspense][react suspense documentation] allows renders to complete asynchronously, waiting for modules or data to become available.
-When this occurs during static rendering [`renderToString`] will not work, as it expects the render to complete immediately.
+When this occurs during static rendering, [`renderToString`] will throw and error, as it expects the render to complete immediately.
 To avoid this error you have a few options:

 1. Never throw Suspense boundaries.
 Either don't use React Suspense in the first place, or ensure component don't suspend on the initial render.
 2. Use [`renderToPipeableStream`] in your `renderApp` function.
 You'll need to wait for the stream to end and return all the HTML at once.
 3. **Experimental:** sku provides a `render` function to your `renderApp` function that will perform 2. for you.

-Regardless of how you support it, please consider that [React Suspense] is a new feature for React, it's API hasn't been stable, and is partially undocumented.
-See [Note on Suspense-enabled data sources]:
+Regardless of how you support it, please consider that [React Suspense] is a new feature for React, it's APIs and use are rapidly evolving, and is partially undocumented (see [Note on Suspense-enabled data sources]).

 > Suspense-enabled data fetching without the use of an opinionated framework is not yet supported.
 > The requirements for implementing a Suspense-enabled data source are unstable and undocumented.
 > An official API for integrating data sources with Suspense will be released in a future version of React.
+>
+> - [React Suspense Documentation]

 **Example `renderApp`'s `render` parameter**